Super Lawyers

 What Is the Minimum Required Uninsured Motorist Coverage in Maryland?

-• $60,000 for bodily injury per accident and $30,000 for bodily injury per person
+- $60,000 for bodily injury per accident and $30,000 for bodily injury per person

-• $15,000 for property damage per accident
+- $15,000 for property damage per accident

 Can I Bring an Uninsured Motorist Claim without Bringing a Claim Against the At-Fault Driver?

 Why would I sue my insurance company when somebody else caused the damage?
-Though the idea seems counterintuitive, this is simply how Maryland insurance law works.
+Though the idea seems counterintuitive, this is how Maryland insurance law works.
 When you pay your insurance premiums every month, you are paying for coverage if someone hurts you who has no insurance or has inadequate insurance to cover your loss.

-Does Uninsured Motorist Insurance Cover Hit and Run and Road Rage Incidents?
+Does Uninsured Motorist Insurance Cover Hit-and-Run and Road Rage Incidents?

 In 1997, the Maryland high court decided Harris v.
 Nationwide.
 That case was about a criminal who drove through a parking lot and grabbed the plaintiff’s purse, dragging her for about 15 feet before speeding away.
 The robber was never found, and the plaintiff made an injury claim under her own policy with Nationwide.
 Nationwide argued that it was not responsible because (1) the intentional theft was not an “accident,” and (2) the plaintiff’s injuries did not arise out of the “ownership, maintenance or use of an uninsured motor vehicle.”
 Because Nationwide refused to pay, Plaintiff Harris filed a lawsuit against them for breach of contract, and she won the case.

 As for the first point, whether she was involved in an “accident,” the plaintiff argued that “accident,” defined in the statutes, means “any occurrence involving a motor vehicle, other than an occurrence caused intentionally by or at the direction of the insured, from which damage to any property or injury to any person results.”
 Under that analysis, as long as Ms. Harris did not intentionally injure herself, the incident qualified as an accident.
-That reading of the law makes sense—Maryland wants innocent people who are injured in traffic collisions to be compensated.
+That reading of the law makes sense—Maryland wants innocent people injured in traffic collisions to be compensated.

-“Intentional torts, when someone intentionally harms you, as well as hit and run crashes often fall under the uninsured motorist statute.”
+“Intentional torts, when someone intentionally harms you, as well as hit and run crashes, often fall under the uninsured motorist statute.”

-Important Uninsured Motorist Cases
+Important Maryland Uninsured Motorist Appellate Cases

-• Buckley v.
+- Buckley v.
 Brethren Mutual Insurance Company, 437 Md.
 332, 86 A.3d 665 (2013): A release executed by the victim did not prejudice her uninsured motorist claim against her own insurance company.
 Miller & Zois handled this case.
 You can read more about it here.

-• Bushey v.
+- Bushey v.
 Northern Assurance., 362 Md.
 626, 766 A.2d 598 (2001): In a Charles County wrongful death case involving the tragic deaths of two high school sisters, the Court found the vehicle’s $1,000,000 UM policy should cover family members of a named insured as an unincorporated entity.

 Hire a Lawyer to Fight for You